Research

 Our Main Projects

-Emerging 5G applications require acoustic resonators operating beyond 3 GHz to enable filters with wider bandwidths (driven by resonator electromechanical coupling, Keff^2), low loss (driven by high acoustic quality factor, Q) and high power handling.
-Existing approaches to acoustic RF resonators, with desired electromechanical coupling factor for wide bandwidth, do not easily scale to higher frequencies.
-Therefore, our group utilizes new piezo materials, such as AlScN, for the implementation of bulk acoustic wave resonators (BAW), surface acoustic wave resonators (SAW), and lamb wave resonators (LWR).
-Previous studies have shown that by doping AlN with Sc atoms, the piezoelectric coefficients of AlScN can reach a value five times larger than that of AlN.
-This dramatic enhancement of the piezoelectric properties and our group's capability of fabricating low stress gradient and ultra-smooth AlScN piezoelectric films enable us the ability to achieve high electromechanical coupling factor and quality factor for our resonators.
-Our research further facilitates the development of radio frequency filters and signal processors with wide bandwidth and low insertion loss.
+RF Acoustics: Emerging radio frequency (RF) applications require small resonators operating beyond 3 GHz to enable filters with wider bandwidths (driven by resonator electromechanical coupling, kt^2), low loss (driven by high acoustic quality factor, Q) and high power handling.
+Existing approaches to acoustic RF resonators with the desired properties for wide bandwidth do not easily scale to higher frequencies.
+Therefore, our group utilizes a new piezoelectric material, Aluminum Scandium Nitride (AlScN), for the implementation of bulk acoustic wave resonators (BAW), surface acoustic wave resonators (SAW), and Lamb wave resonators (LWR).
+Previous studies have shown that by alloying Aluminum Nitride (AlN) with Sc atoms, the piezoelectric coefficients of AlScN can reach a value five times larger than that of AlN.
+We also investigate novel material structures, such as periodically poled piezoelectric films (P3F), that enable scaling of acoustic devices to much higher frequencies.
+Our research facilitates the development of high frequency radio frequency filters and signal processors with wide bandwidth and low insertion loss.

 Collaborators: Sandia National Laboratories, Akoustis Technologies, and Professor Firooz Aflatouni.